EHS Management, a Strategic Constituent for Operational Excellence, needs to integrate with Enterprise Asset Management (EAM)

 EAM helps ensure a high-quality standard for the product you are manufacturing using assets (material impacts) while EHS keeps the resources, i.e., labor who utilize the assets, productive and safe.
 Together, they impact operational performance in a very fundamental way.
 The crucial impact that disruptions in material and labor can have on the ability to deliver on the production schedule is obvious.

 This leads me to ask, in these days of COVID-19 pandemic with material and labor shortages, and renewed focus on business resiliency and continuity, why are EHS departments not at the same table with enterprise transformation discussions?
 Sure, there are leaders in the industry that are addressing sustainability as the new cornerstone, but most surveys and research analysts still see the EHS department as a cost center that addresses incidents and compliance.

-Connected EAM and EHS systems will impact business operations starting with enhanced life cycle, increased assets availability, improved ROI and ROA using optimized assets while at the same time taking into consideration the employee lives, surrounding community, and natural environment.
+Connected EAM and EHS systems will impact business operations starting with enhanced life cycle, increased assets availability, improved ROI and ROA using optimized assets while at the same time taking into consideration their employees' lives, surrounding community, and natural environment.

-How does EAM and EHS combine to create safer, more sustainable work environments?
+How do EAM and EHS combine to create safer, more sustainable work environments?

 EHS Department: It is Time for Your Seat at the Table

 Did the pandemic finally bring us the paradigm nirvana of improving cross-functional collaboration and the integration of disparate systems and data that has held us back in operational excellence?
 It seems like a generalization as the topic of health and safety resonates in executive meetings and boardrooms lately.
 Standalone approaches to EHS management no longer are a feasible option.
 Bring your own chair if needed.